In a bid to circumvent ongoing travel restrictions and social

 As restrictions remain uncertain, hotels prepare for a positive 2021

-with carefully-curated packages which follow stringent health and safety
+with carefully-curated packages that follow stringent health and safety

 measures in line with government regulations.